crapp/geomandel/README.md

 ![Continuous Index Formula](https://crapp.github.io/geomandel/continuous_index.png)

-Next step involves finding a good color map that which colors blend smoothly and of course endlessly as we can zoom a mandelbrot fractal indefinitely.
+Next step involves finding a good color map that which colors blend smoothly and of course endlessly as we can zoom a fractal indefinitely.
 Mathematical functions used to model periodic and repeating phenomenas are the sine and cosine functions.
 So a formula that uses out of phase sine functions to generate real-time color blending could look like this: